 However, if health is your only concern you should go for the over-ear option because as we have seen they are healthier.
 However, consider your head size when choosing headphones.

-Check why headphones are generally prefered over earphones
+Check why headphones are generally preferred over earphones